Institute-wide Total Rewards Study

 RPI has partnered with Huron Consulting Group to conduct a comprehensive Total Rewards Study for staff and faculty.
 This study will evaluate all aspects of our total rewards program—including base pay, health and wellness and all campus benefits—while also recognizing the unique value of working in higher education and the meaningful impact our community has on students, research, and innovation.
-The findings will help us better understand how our total rewards framework compares to peer institutions and guide future efforts to attract, support, and retain exceptional talent in advancing RPI Forward.
+The findings will help us better understand how our total rewards framework compares to peer institutions and guide future efforts to attract, develop, and retain exceptional talent in advancing RPI Forward.

 Goals